Novecento99/gaming-voice-guardian/README.md

 # Scimia
 Script to stop being loud while gaming
-Python needed to run the source version or use the .exe version if you prefer
+Python needed to run the source version or use the .exe version if you prefer be sure to have a sound.wav file in the same folder of the script

 Just download the 2 files and run the script by double clicking on windows